La Schiavona: Description

-This composition was drastically rehandled by Titian somewhere about the year I540, the face and neck and the red drapery being entirely repainted, with the result that the colour is now rather dead and Heavy.
+This composition was drastically rehandled by Titian somewhere about the year 1540, the face and neck and the red drapery being entirely repainted, with the result that the colour is now rather dead and heavy.
 The subject is shown three-quarter length against a plain grey background.
 Her curvaceous form is portrayed with exceptional realism and accuracy, and is accentuated by the wide drapery of her earth-coloured dress.
 The body is rotated slightly, while the head looks frontally at the viewer, in a pose of remarkable naturalness and ease.
 What appears to be the same woman is seen in relief (inspired by ancient cameos) on a raised section of the parapet.
 The lower part of the parapet is original, though the raised section appears to be a revision by Titian himself, with the drapery painted under it still being visible through subsequent layers of paint.
 The painting is signed TV on the parapet, which probably stands for Tiziano Vecellio.

 History

-The portrait was presented to the National Gallery in London in 1942 by Sir Francis Cook, Bt, in memory of his father Herbert, via the Art Fund – it is still in the Gallery's collection, as NG5385.
+The portrait was presented to the National Gallery in London in 1942 by Sir Francis Cook, 4th Baronet, in memory of his father Herbert, via the Art Fund – it is still in the Gallery's collection, as NG5385.

 From October 2009 to January 2010, La Schiavona was loaned to the Henry Moore Institute in Leeds to be shown as part of an exhibition called "Sculpture in Painting".